-- Be sure that you tell your student how proud you are of her and that you wish that you could be there.
-You know that she knows, but it’s good to hear.
+- Be sure that you tell your student how proud you are of them and that you wish that you could be there.
+You know that they know, but it’s always good to hear.

 - Acknowledge that this is emotionally difficult for everyone, but know that your student will understand.
-Although he’ll probably be disappointed too, if you’ve been there to support him all along the way, he’ll understand that you’d be there if you could.
+Although they’ll probably be disappointed too, if you’ve been there to support them all along the way, they’ll understand that you’d be there if you could.

 - Recognize that your student may not be the only one who will not have family at the event.
 Several students may be too far from home for parents to attend.